 - Genetically poor individuals

-Thus, a purebred dog can be a good choice only if you know exactly which characteristics you want in your dog, or you get your puppy from breeder who is doing all the right things to generate healthy pets.
+Thus, a purebred dog can be a good choice only if you know exactly which characteristics you want in your dog, or you get your puppy from a breeder who is doing all the right things to generate healthy pets.